alexbain/lirc_web/README.md

       }
     }

-Please see the `example_configs/` directory, as well.
+Please see the `example_configs/` directory.

 ## Using the JSON API

-Building an app on top of lirc_web is straight forward with the included JSON based RESTful API.
+Building an app on top of `lirc_web` is straight forward with the included JSON based RESTful API.

 API endpoints: